Westerwald, Germany: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and F. Check that you choose the necessary kind.
-A lot of adapters currently sold are simply plugs and require your electronics to change the voltage themselves.
-If your electronics can't do that they could burn up.
-This one is sufficent for most places.
+A plug adapter that supports outlet types C and F. Be sure to find the necessary type.
+The vast majority of adapters currently sold are just plug changers and require your devices to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be appropriate for most countries.

 November

-In November, Westerwald is cold and very rainy.
+In November, Westerwald can be very chilly and very rainy.
 Temperatures routinely are in the 40s F (single digits C) range.
 At night, lows are in the 30s F (single digits C).
 This is also a rainy time for Westerwald, with more than half of the days of the month having rain.
 In November, humidity reaches as high as 80%.

 What to wear/what to pack: